karmitHirpara/Redio-Project/README.md

 2. Crossfade slider controls the fade window (~2–3s max) used for fade-in at the start and fade-out at the end of tracks.
 3. The `LIVE` badge indicates live mode; pausing shows a confirmation dialog.

+## ⏱ Time & Scheduling Semantics

+- **Display timezone**
+  - All user‑visible times (clock, queue, schedules, history) are formatted in **IST** (`Asia/Kolkata`) with uppercase `AM/PM`.

+- **Top bar clock**
+  - `App.tsx` maintains `nowIst` with a 1‑second interval.
+  - This same clock drives both the visual clock and datetime schedule evaluation, so operators see what the scheduler sees.

+- **Datetime schedules**
+  - Created via **Schedule Playlist** → `POST /api/schedules` with `type: 'datetime'` and a `date_time`.
+  - On the frontend, `App.tsx` polls this list and holds it in `scheduledPlaylists`.
+  - Every second, a `useEffect`:
+    - Sends a **1‑minute warning toast** when a pending datetime schedule is within 60s.
+    - Finds all schedules where `dateTime <= nowIst` and `status === 'pending'`.
+    - For each due schedule:
+      - Looks up the playlist and builds a list of `QueueItem`s for its tracks.
+  - Due schedules **preempt** the queue:
+    - If a track is currently playing:
+      - It is removed from the queue.
+      - Its listening time so far is logged as a **partial history** row (`completed: false`).
+    - All scheduled playlist items are **prepended** to the queue.
+    - Playback immediately jumps to the first scheduled track and starts playing.
+    - Schedules are updated to `status = 'completed'` both locally and via `PUT /api/schedules/:id`.
+  - When the scheduled playlist finishes, playback continues with the remaining queue items.
+The interrupted song is **not** resumed.

+- **Song‑trigger schedules**
+  - When `handleNext` moves off a queue item, any `song-trigger` schedules tied to that queue row are detected.
+  - The scheduled playlist tracks are inserted before/after the remaining queue according to `triggerPosition`, and the schedule status is updated.

+## 📜 Playback History Semantics

+- `App.tsx` maintains an in‑memory map `historySessions: trackId → { id, seconds }` for the current browser session.
+- When leaving a track (user skip, natural end, or schedule preemption), `logPlaybackHistory`:
+  - Computes **elapsed wall‑clock time** since `nowPlayingStart`.
+  - If no history session exists for that track yet:
+    - Creates a new `playback_history` row via `POST /api/history` with
+      - `positionStart = 0`, `positionEnd = elapsedSeconds`.
+  - If a session already exists:
+    - Extends the existing row via `PUT /api/history/:id`, updating `positionEnd` with the **cumulative** seconds and optionally `completed`.
+- This means repeated plays of the same track in one app session are **accumulated** in a single history row, unless the browser is refreshed.

+History UI:

+- `HistoryDialog.tsx` polls `/api/history` while open and shows a simple list:
+  - Song name
+  - Start time
+  - End time (derived from `positionEnd` and `positionStart`)
+  - Grouped by local calendar date.

 ## 🔧 Configuration

 ### Theme

 Use the theme toggle in the top-right to switch between **default** (dark) and **light**.

+## 📈 Reliability & Operational Notes

+- **Scheduler lifetime**
+  - Datetime schedule evaluation currently runs **in the browser** (React `useEffect`), not as a cron on the server.
+  - For schedules to fire on time, at least one browser session with the app open must be running.
+For 24/7 automation, keep a dedicated machine/tab open.

+- **Queue & timing robustness**
+  - `useQueueTiming` computes queue timings against wall‑clock and `nowPlayingStart` using `crossfadeSeconds` so that the queue panel shows realistic “will play at” times.
+  - If `crossfadeSeconds` is changed, future items’ estimated times adjust automatically.

+- **Default crossfade**
+  - `crossfadeSeconds` defaults to **2s**, which is a good compromise between smooth transitions and timing accuracy.

+- **Error handling**
+  - Most network operations show a toast on failure and log to the console for diagnostics.
+  - Playback history writes are best‑effort; failures do **not** stop playback but may result in missing history rows.

+- **Auto-cleanup of scheduled UI**
+  - The “Scheduled” panel in the right column auto‑hides ~3 seconds after there are no pending schedules left, to avoid UI clutter.

 ## 🐛 Troubleshooting